 - Most require a monthly subscription plan and home WiFi.

 - Battery needs to be recharged often.
-If your cat stays near the house, the battery may last for a week or longer, but once outside the home base (usually determined by your WiFi range), the battery will quickly drain in a few days.
+If your cat stays near the house, the battery may last for a week or longer (on some trackers), but once outside the home base (usually determined by your WiFi range), the battery will quickly drain in a few days.

 - May not be able to get a signal depending on GPS and/or cell coverage in the area.
 Also may not work if your cat is trapped in a basement or hiding underground.